There could be a few reasons why you can’t get a guarantor, here’s a breakdown of some solutions depending on your situation.

 If you got the guarantor form after the contract, you could argue that you don’t have to have a guarantor because it wasn’t part of the contractual agreement.

 If you were given the guarantor form before or during the contract talks, then you’ve agreed to provide a guarantor as part of signing up.
 You may be able to negotiate with the landlord to pay a higher deposit or an additional month’s rent in advance instead.
 Your parents may not want to sign the form if you have a joint tenancy agreement it makes them liable for your other housemates’ rent too.
 If that’s the case, it may be possible to ask the landlord for a ‘limited guarantor’.
 This means your parents signing to say that they are only responsible for your share of the rent, it would need to state how much this is on the guarantor form.
-Get it checked at LUU Advice before giving it back to the landlord.

 The landlord says my parents aren’t suitable guarantors